Dorothee Metlitzki

-Dorothee Metlitzki (or Devora Metlitsky; July 27, 1914 – April 14, 2001) was a German-born, later American, author and professor of English at the University of California, Berkeley and, for most of her career, at Yale University.
+Dorothee Metlitzki (or Devora Metlitsky; July 27, 1914 – April 14, 2001) was a Russian-born American author and professor of English at the University of California, Berkeley and, for most of her career, at Yale University.
 She was a specialist in medieval English literature and history, Arabic literature and language and of the author Herman Melville.

 In addition she was a Zionist who played an important role in the foundation of the modern State of Israel.

 Career

-Dorothee Metlitzki obtained a BA and two MA degrees from the University of London, one in medieval English and one in classical Arabic.
+Metlitzki was born on July 27, 1914, in Russia.
+She obtained a BA and two MA degrees from the University of London, one in medieval English and one in classical Arabic.
 After helping found Hebrew University in Jerusalem's department of English she moved to the US to attend Yale University, graduating with a PhD in 1954.

 She then took a position at the University of California, Berkeley's English department as lecturer and later, in 1964, as an associate professor, the department's second woman ever to be tenured.
 This was followed, in 1966, by teaching for 36 years at Yale University and also becoming the second woman ever to be tenured by that University's department of English as well.

 She published several academic books dealing with her interests including Celestial Origin of Elpheta and Algarsyf in Chaucer's "Squire's Tale," Melville's "Orienda" and The Matter of Araby in Medieval England.